Our team has compiled statistics on total U.S. credit card debt over the years, average credit card debt per cardholder and much more.

-- $1,760 per account, U.S. adults with a credit report and Social Security number3
+- $1,621 per account, U.S. adults with a credit report and Social Security number.3

-The average credit card debt per borrower also has been rising in recent years to $5,554 in the first quarter of 2019, according to TransUnion statistics.
+The average credit card debt per borrower dipped to $5,111 in the last quarter of 2020, down from $5,835 at the same time in 2019, according to TransUnion statistics.5

 Card issuers divide the world into two groups: “transactors” who use their cards for purchases and pay off the balances each month; and “revolvers” who carry balances on their cards, paying interest charges month to month.